It’s a bill called the “Fairness Act,” and it claims to stop discrimination. How bad can it really be?

 Q: Could HB 300 affect small business owners?

-For example, Jack Phillips, a Colorado cake artist, has spent years in court defending his decision not to design a custom wedding cake that violated his convictions, while Barronelle Stutzman, a Washington florist, ultimately closed her business after prolonged legal battles.
+Another example is Jack Phillips, a Colorado cake artist, who spent years in court defending his decision not to design a custom wedding cake that violated his convictions.
 Even when individuals eventually prevail, the legal process itself can be costly, time-consuming, and burdensome.

 The Bigger Picture